 The Crime Scene

-Suspects will be asked not to wash until after a physical examination, so as not to remove evidence, for example material under their nails.
+When we are dealing with a crime scene, for example in our CSI Event, suspects will be asked not to wash until after a physical examination, so as not to remove evidence, for example material under their nails.
 If there is more than one suspect in one location they will be separated, to stop them discussing a case.

 Cross-contamination is also an issue.
 A detective visiting a crime scene under investigation may take in or take out forensic evidence that would impact the investigation.
 Often there will be one team of officers at the crime scene and another with any suspects.
 This is something that script writers often get wrong on TV shows.